Kamal-Ahmed/DQ-Dimensions.github.io/README.md

-## Data Quality Dimensions, Definitions and Data Concepts
+# Data Quality Dimensions, Definitions and Data Concepts

+## Background

 In 2020, the Data Quality working group of the Data Management Association in the Netherlands (DAMA NL), carried out an extensive research into definitions of dimensions of data quality.
 It collected definitions from various sources and compared these with each other [1].
-The working group also evaluated the definitions against criteria derived from a standard for concepts and definitions: ISO 704:2009<sup>*</sup>.
+The working group also evaluated the definitions against criteria derived from a standard for concepts and definitions: ISO 704:2009<sup>*)</sup>.

 In the data ecosystem, all dimensions were linked to a 'data concept' such as a data file, an attribute, a record or a data value.
 This simplified distinguishing between, for example, the completeness of records and the completeness of data values.
 These data concepts were also provided with standardized definitions.
 This research led to a list of 60 dimensions of data quality and 20 data concepts with standardized definitions.